 Starr learned that she was not only capable of love, but she was worthy of being loved, and she and Devin married.
 She has gone on to give birth to two beautiful children, and is a modern day Renaissance Woman, with accolades as a successful attorney, she has managed to build a life with which she is fulfilled and is able to now use her experience to help others.

 Starr proudly served as an Assistant Public Defender in Fulton County for five years, ensuring that individuals who cannot afford counsel still received the compassionate, competent, and zealous representation deserved by all.
 During her tenure, she successfully defended men and women charged in the Superior Court of Fulton County with felony offenses ranging from murder and rape, to drug trafficking and drug possession.
-Starr also represented youthful offenders who found themselves entangled in the Juvenile Justice System through her Juvenile Court division assignment.
-Seeing young women and girls in particular go through the justice system had a profound impact on her, and re-ignited her passion to begin her brainchild, The Starr Institute.
-Starr is driven by the desire to make a positive impact in the lives of others, and so she has dedicated herself to developing The Starr Institute’s programs and facilities, with a focus on uplifting young girls who have been sexually abused, and reminding them that there is light at the end of the tunnel.
+Starr represented youthful offenders who found themselves entangled in the Juvenile Justice System.
+Starr also represented adult and minor survivors of sexual abuse and trafficking.
+Seeing youth go through the justice system had a profound impact on her, and re-ignited her passion to begin her brainchild, The Starr Institute.
+Starr is driven by the desire to make a positive impact in the lives of others, and so she has dedicated herself to developing The Starr Institute’s programs, with a focus on uplifting youth who have been sexually abused, and reminding them that there is light at the end of the tunnel.